-The website is available in four languages : English, German, Spanish, Latvian.
 The combination of limited features and a well-thought interface makes DoFinance’s website very pleasant to use.
 But of course, as you won’t need to spend any time baby-sitting your investments, I bet you won’t visit their website often after selecting your investment plan !

 Actual performance of my DoFinance portfolio

-DoFinance's facts and figures
+DoFinance's facts & figures

-Who can invest
+Who can invest at DoFinance